This document can be downloaded here:

 - We recognize that equity, diversity, and inclusion are foundational to the realization of inclusive excellence in our artistic and business practices, and that the talents of all members of our communities are best achieved in an equitable, respectful, and inclusive learning, teaching, research, and working environment.

-- We acknowledge that systemic inequities have impeded the access to and success of various members of our community including, but not limited to women, Indigenous peoples, members of visible/racialized minority groups, persons with disabilities, and members of LGBTQ2SIA+ communities.
+- We acknowledge that systemic inequities have impeded the access to and success of various members of our community including, but not limited to women, Indigenous peoples, members of visible/racialized minority groups, persons with disabilities, members of LGBTQ2SIA+ communities, and individuals with diverse gender expressions and gender identities.

 - We commit to proactive measures to ensure fairness for members of all equity-denied groups including, but not limited to, gender equity, racial equity, disability equity, Indigenous equity, and equity for LGBTQ2SIA+.